 We grew up with cameras all around us so my family is definitely used to us snapping away, which leaves everyone pretty relaxed.
 Aside from that you’ll see me picking up my camera and putting it back down numerous times through the night.

 It’s important for me to document our times together (borderline expected these days haha), but it’s also important to be in the moment at the same time.

-I think the key to documenting the moments is to be part of them, quickly pick up the camera and snap a photo or two, and then return to the moment.
+The key to documenting the moments is to be part of them: quickly pick up the camera, snap a photo or two, and then return to the moment.
 I love to freeze the time I have with my family, especially with my niece and nephew being so young right now.

 That’s all I think about when we get together and I never worry about getting the perfect shot.

-This post was written by Danielle of Danielle Meredith Photography.
+Story + photography contributed by Danielle of Danielle Meredith Photography

 View more of her AMAZING work here: